MilanBowz/Musicplayer/README.md

-# MFC (Music Folder Player)
+# MFP (Music Folder Player)

-Music player that reads the .mp3 files of an folder
+Music player that reads the .mp3 files of an folder (PC)

 - basic controls play,pause,next,previous
 - volume music in slider is working